 Sleek Finish These sleek stainless light switch covers will add a contemporary look to your new kitchen, bath, or dining area while coordinating beautifully with satin stainless steel appliances, sinks, and faucets.
 Residential grade .030" type 430 stainless steel (US #32) with a satin brushed finish.
+Plates may be cleaned with dusting spray on a soft cloth; avoid cleansers.

 All Sizes Find every configuration you need to complete your set, from standard toggle, Decora rocker, and receptacle switchplates to those hard-to-find oversized, narrow, or large combination configurations required for updated lighting installations.